State Resource Guide

 Minnesota residents who do not qualify for Medicaid can purchase private health insurance through MNsure.
 The average benchmark (second-lowest cost Silver) plan in Minnesota costs approximately $355/month for a 40-year-old in 2026.

-These are estimates for an individual.
-Actual premiums depend on your age, household size, tobacco use, and the specific plan you choose.
+These estimates are for a 40-year-old individual on a benchmark Silver plan in Minnesota.
+Actual premiums depend on your age, household size, tobacco use, and plan choice.
 Households with income between 100-250% FPL also qualify for cost-sharing reductions (CSR) on Silver plans, which lower deductibles and copays.
+Minnesota runs its own marketplace through MNsure.

 How to Apply for Medical Assistance / MinnesotaCare